bennadel/StatsDGateway.cfc/README.md

 client.increment( "incoming-request", [ "route:#path#", "user:#userID#" ] );
 ```

-The DogStatsClient provides all of the basic StatsD methods plus `.histogram()`.
+The DogStatsDClient provides all of the basic StatsD methods plus `.histogram()`.
 Many of
 the methods allow for optional `rate` and `tags` arguments.
 As such, the method
 signatures are fairly flexible (with rate defaulting to `1` and tags defaulting to `[]`):